elbasir/DeepCrystal/README.md

 https://storage.entrydns.org/nextcloud/index.php/s/3ErNEaZiKp39x4N <br />

-4- Put all the downloaded files and <file.fasta> in the same directory as Test.py <br />
+4- Put all the downloaded files folder and <file.fasta> in the same directory as Test.py <br />

 5- To test your protein sequences using Test.py run the following command: <br />